 While many tools simply give a high-level overview of attacks or violations, they’re missing out on vital information.
-CloudShark’s Threat Assessment expansion provides the tools you need to quickly determine the root cause of an alert and protect your network.
+CloudShark’s Threat Assessment tool provides the tools you need to quickly determine the root cause of an alert and protect your network.
 Applying directionality to security alerts, CloudShark Threat Assessment produces threat vectors that show the structure and timeline of a compromise or attack.
 See beyond the alert name to understand when it happened, where it came from, who was the target, and how and if it propagated.

 Go directly to the packets and the stream that caused the problem, making identification and investigation fast and easy.